BrendanRWalsh/MHWDB/README.md

 ## Files included:
-README.md - This file.
+- README.md - This file.

-scraper.py - Main script.
+- scraper.py - Main script.

-requirements.txt - Required libraries.
+- requirements.txt - Required libraries.

-**json**
+**/json**
-itemsMHWDB.json - Existing Database of items.
+- itemsMHWDB.json - Existing Database of items.

-weaponsMHWDB.json - Existing Database of weapons.
+- weaponsMHWDB.json - Existing Database of weapons.

-**Output**a
+**/Output**
-updatedWeapons.json - Output of all scraped data + existing database
+- updatedWeapons.json - Output of all scraped data + existing database

-failed.txt - any failed requests will be dumped here
+- failed.txt - any failed requests will be dumped here

-newItems.txt - Any items found that did not previousely exist in database
+- newItems.txt - Any items found that did not previousely exist in database

-newWeaps.txt - Any weapons found that did not previously exist in database
+- newWeaps.txt - Any weapons found that did not previously exist in database

 ## known issues: